smheidrich/pypi-token-client/doc/cli.rst

 .. code:: bash

-   pypi-token-client -u yourusername create --token-name yourtoken yourproject
+   pypi-token-client -u yourusername create --project yourproject yourtoken

 Technically, this is also possible for the password, but doing so is **not** recommended, as it will expose the password via the process's metadata